(Last revised: July 2024. See changelog at the bottom.)

 • Section 9.2 argues that the goals and preferences of a brain-like AGI are defined in terms of latent variables in its world-model.
 These can be related to outcomes, actions, or plans, but are not exactly any of those things.
 Also, the algorithms generally don’t distinguish between instrumental and final goals.

 • Section 9.3 has a deeper discussion of “credit assignment”, which I previously introduced with an example back in Post #7 (Section 7.4).
-“Credit assignment”, as I use the term in this series, is a synonym of “updates to the Thought Assessors”, and is the process whereby a concept (= latent variable in the world-model) can get “painted” with positive or negative valence, and/or start triggering involuntary visceral reactions (in the human case).
+“Credit assignment”, as I use the term in this series, is a synonym of “updates to the Thought Assessors”, and is the process whereby a concept (= latent variable in the world-model) can get “painted” with positive or negative valence, and/or start triggering involuntary visceral reactions (in the biology case).
 This type of “credit assignment” is a key ingredient in how an AGI could wind up wanting to do something.

 • Section 9.4 defines “wireheading”.
 An example of “wireheading” would be if an AGI hacks into itself and sets the “reward” register in RAM to the maximum possible value.
 I will argue that brain-like AGI will “by default” have a “weak wireheading drive” (desire to wirehead, other things equal), but probably not a “strong wireheading drive” (viewing wireheading as the best possible thing to do, and worth doing at any cost).